Posted on September 7, 2016

 Mediation is a great idea for any divorce.
 Mediation can help eliminate some or all disagreements and thereby eliminate the need for most of a divorce lawyers work.
 But often the parties to a divorce are in such disagreement that mediation is impossible.
-When is mediation required in a Chicago, Illinois divorce?
+When is mediation required in an Illinois divorce?

-In Illinois, when the parties have children, they must each file with the court a proposed parenting plan.
-That is a detailed document outlining what responsibilities and time each parent will have with the children.
 If the parenting plans are not identical or agreed upon, “The court shall order mediation to assist the parents in formulating or modifying a parenting plan or in implementing a parenting plan unless the court determines that impediments to mediation exist.
 Costs under this subsection shall be allocated between the parties pursuant to the applicable statute or Supreme Court Rule.”
 750 ILCS 5/602.10(c)

 The Cook County Court Rules further require mediation.
 “Parties and their representatives are required to attend mediation sessions, but are not compelled to reach an agreement.”
 Cook County Court Rule 13.4(e)(i)(a)